Widener Library: Gutenberg Bible theft

 the 20-year-old would-be thief hid in a lavatory until after closing, then made his way to the roof, from which he descended via a knotted rope to break through a Memorial Room window.

-But after smashing the bible's display case and placing its two volumes in a knapsack, he found the additional 70 pounds (32 kg) made it impossible for him to reclimb the rope.
+But after smashing the bible's display case and placing its two volumes in a knapsack, he found that the additional 70 pounds (32 kg) made it impossible for him to reclimb the rope.